yyang-pplus/yyang-pplus.github.io/_posts/2018-05-09-the-second-system-effect-explained.md

 ### The Influence of Time

-A lot of effects, in the world, are subject to the influence of time, and the second-system effect is one of them.
+A lot of effects, in the world, are subject to the influence of time, and the second-system effect is certainly one of them.
 This is not clear stated in the article but I think it is implied.
 For example, one engineer designed a search engine, then left the domain to work on operating system designs, but 20 years later, he got a chance to work on search engine again.
 Would the second search engine design considered to be the second system of the first one?
 I doubt.

 While, if another architect worked on a social media website, then temporally worked on a database, then back to work on a second social media website again.
 That would probably be considered as the case of the second system.